 We welcome UW Law alumni to continue using our resources and services after graduation.
 Ways to contact us:

 If you need help identifying and finding legal resources, you can speak to a librarian at the Info Desk, located on floor L1 (the first lower level) of William H. Gates Hall.
 We are open Monday through Friday, closed on the weekends.
 You can find more information about library hours here.
+Note: Because of the COVID-19 crisis, the library is closed to all visitors.
+We are not sure when we will reopen.
+We are following guidance from the Governor and UW administration.

 We have created legal research guides on a number of common topics, such as researching case law, statutes, and secondary sources.
 Research guides are lists of librarian-recommended resources on your specific topic, and are an excellent starting point for any legal research project.
 See our research guides here.